Self-Control. A life skill difficult to grasp and a challenge to develop. There are ways to help guide children, to nurture self-control.

 - Play the freeze game – play music and have your child dance or draw while the music is playing and stop when the music stops playing

-- Implement a Clean Up Song – When this song is played in your home, your child will know to stop the activity and begin clean up time
+- Implement a Clean-Up Song – When this song is played in your home, your child will know to stop the activity and begin clean-up time

 - Pretend Play – Lots and lots of pretend play encourages and helps develop self-regulation skills.
 My son is still quite young so I encourage him to think about his path and what he wants to do in his “doctor’s office” or “restaurant”.

 - Ask “What is Your Plan?”
-This simple question works early executive function skills.
+This simple question works early in executive function skills.
 It causes the child to stop and pause for a moment before ripping into the next idea on his mind.